 During installation, it’s important to make sure ducts are well-secured to the structure and that connections are sealed with mastic or certified tapes to prevent air leakage.
 Any ducts that are outside of the conditioned area of the home, such as in a crawlspace or attic, should have their own insulation.
 Care should be taken that the ducts don’t get damaged during installation.

-For more advice on ductwork installation and design for a new home or redo, please contact us at Stack Heating and Cooling today.
+For more advice on ductwork installation and design for a new home or redo, please contact us at Stack Heating, Cooling, Plumbing and Electric today.
 We’ve provide superior heating and cooling services to the Greater Cleveland area for over 35 years.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about ductwork and other HVAC topics, download our free Home Comfort Resource guide.